-Visitors or volunteers are permitted.
-Parents/guardians are able to volunteer but must adhere to physical distancing, recommended hygiene practices and wearing a mask, when on the premises.
-Other volunteers are permitted, but it is recommended that these are limited to those who regularly volunteer to minimize the number of possible exposures outside the centre.
+Parents/guardians are able to volunteer but must follow recommended physical distancing, hygiene practices and mask use, when on the premises.
+Other volunteers are permitted, but it is recommended that these are limited to those who regularly volunteer to minimize the number of possible exposures inside the child care facility.